Gardner-McMaster Parkinson Center

 Treatment Advances: The Gardner-McMaster Parkinson Center director has participated in major clinical trials for the treatment of Parkinson's disease (PD) including trials of neuroprotective and novel therapeutic agents.
 Recent advances in medical management of early Parkinson's include once-daily therapies.
 Newly released and investigational agents offer significant treatment options for patients experiencing limited response to their current medications.

-For those patients inadequately treated with pharmacological therapies, surgically effective treatment for tremors and Parkinson’s disease may be available through the use of Deep Brain Stimulation through the joint effort of the PDMDP and regional neurosurgical centers of excellence.
-Finally, intramuscular injection of botulinum toxin has demonstrated proven effectiveness for the treatment of dystonic disorders including torticollis, focal dystonia, and blepharospasm.
+For those patients inadequately treated with pharmacological therapies, surgically effective treatment for tremors and Parkinson’s disease may be available through the use of Deep Brain Stimulation through the joint effort of our center and regional neurosurgical centers of excellence.
+Finally, intramuscular injection of botulinum toxin has demonstrated proven effectiveness for the treatment of dystonic disorders including torticollis, focal dystonia and blepharospasm.

 Click here to watch UTMC's Dr. Elmer discuss what to expect when seeing a movement disorder specialist — a neurologist who specializes in Parkinson's.